DavidMorano/rightcore/testcfnum/README.txt

 TESTCFNUM

-This program tests if the various 'cfnum' and most other 'cf___' subroutines are working !
+This program tests if the various 'cfnum' and most other 'cf___' subroutines are working!